 I mean, it makes sense.
 If I were rich enough to own a Lambo I would definitely be traveling.
-Why not have that Lambo make some passive income instead of collect dust in a garage?
-And with TURO insurance is covered and the process is made easy.
+Why not have that Lambo make some passive income instead of collecting dust in a garage?
+And TURO insurance is covered and the process is made easy.

 See some snapshots of the app below, from my local city of Washington, D.C.

 Even better yet—TURO is available in 56 countries and counting so you can flex in cities like Toronto, Dubai, or Barcelona too.

 For luxury clothes: Rent the Runway

 Your latest boujee vacation is a trip to New York City.
 You've somehow been invited to a black-tie event—yay you!
 But what are you going to wear?